NSHipster/articles/2019-02-04-expressiblebystringinterpolation.md

 and see how this confusion could be avoided with `ExpressibleByStringInterpolation`.

-By extending `String`'s default interpolationg type (aptly-named `DefaultStringInterpolation`), we can define a new method called `appendingInterpolation`.
+By extending `String`'s default interpolation type (aptly-named `DefaultStringInterpolation`), we can define a new method called `appendingInterpolation`.
 The type of the first, unnamed parameter